adamtaj/cybersecurity-hub/docs/Security ressources/Cloud Security/cloud_security.md

 ![Cloud security maturity matrice](assets/cloudsecurity-maturity.jpg){: align=center}

+This page lists security mistakes by cloud service providers (AWS, GCP, and Azure).
+These are public mistakes on the cloud providers' side of the shared responsibility model [here](https://github.com/SummitRoute/csp_security_mistakes)

 ## FinOps

 Great eBook that explains the basics of FinOps Whitepaper From FinOps to proven cloud cost management & optimization strategies [here](https://finopsinpractice.org)